 Jordanians are renowned for their hospitality and there's really nothing more special than getting to know Jordan through its friendly people.
 A village homestay is the perfect way to get an authentic glimpse into life in Jordan and alongside learning about a new culture, you'll make new friends, experience real home-cooked food (which is an unforgettable experience in itself!) and best of all, it all directly benefits the family you'll be staying with.

-Relax in Hot Springs – Majib Nature Reserve
+Relax in the Mujib Nature Reserve hot springs

-The Ma'In Hot Springs in the Majib Nature Reserve is a relaxing place to wind down after desert adventures.
+The Ma'In hot springs in the Mujib Nature Reserve is a relaxing place to wind down after desert adventures.
 A series of waterfalls and 63 hot mineral springs of varying temperatures, the water gets heated naturally (be warned, it can get pretty hot!) at the top of the basaltic mountains and trickles down within the waterfalls.
 Rich in minerals, it's become a popular site due to the hot springs therapeutic and medicinal benefits.